exyleio/exyleio/docs/game-design/infrastructure.md

 ## Discord

-Discord offers numerous tools developers can work with to create epic features such as role syncing, chat bridge, rich presence, game invitation etc. Though we try to stay as technologically independent as possible, we are also constantly looking out for new ways to maximize community integration.
+Discord offers various tools developers can work with to create epic features such as role syncing, chat bridge, rich presence, game invitation, etc. This helps alleviate the boundary between the community (Discord) and the game.

 ## Firebase

 Whenever we need a website that users can open using their web browser, we use [Google firebase](https://firebase.google.com).
-We made this choice because it is free, reliant, fast, and easy to work with.
+We made this choice because it is free, reliant, fast, and easy to work with which is not a combination you see every day.

 ## AWS